 What to expect: The entire procedure takes about 20 minutes.
 The breast is compressed for a few seconds while an x-ray picture is taken.
 The breast is repositioned (and compressed again) to take another view.
 This is then done on the other breast.
 Flattening the breast tissue, while uncomfortable for some women, provides a clearer view of the breast and lessens the amount of radiation needed to take an x-ray picture.

 Getting the results: You should get your results within 30 days.
-If you don’t, you should call to ask about them.
+If you don’t, call and ask about them.
 If doctors find something suspicious, you’ll likely be contacted within a week to take new pictures or get other tests.
 But that doesn’t mean you have cancer.
 A suspicious finding may be just dense breast tissue or a cyst.
 Other times, the image just isn’t clear and needs to be retaken.
 If this is your first mammogram, your doctor may want to look at an area more closely simply because there is no previous mammogram for comparison.